lambdaclass/concrete/ROADMAP.md

 8. audit design-only user-facing docs and workflows against the actual shipped CLI/runtime surface and either implement or explicitly relabel each promised surface before public-facing material pretends it is real
 9. perform one roadmap/docs/changelog reference migration to the current numbering and phase structure before the new consistency gates start enforcing future drift prevention
 10. define the stability / experimental boundary for public users
-11. define the language evolution policy on top of that boundary: edition/versioning rules, deprecation windows, breaking-change policy, and how experimental features graduate into the supported subset
+11. define the language evolution policy on top of that boundary: edition/versioning rules, deprecation windows, breaking-change policy, how experimental features graduate into the supported subset, and how post-freeze LL(1)-preserving syntax relief such as typed-context generic-construction relief or modifier-order cleanup is proposed without reopening bare variants, contextual inference, or competing syntaxes
 12. define public governance and decision process for language evolution: how syntax changes, profile changes, stdlib stabilization, breaking changes, and security-relevant decisions are proposed, reviewed, accepted, and documented
 13. add roadmap/docs reference-consistency checks so phase/task references in user-facing docs cannot silently rot when the roadmap is renumbered, regrouped, or partially completed